Yingkai-Li/yingkai-li.github.io/_pages/working-papers.md

 * Optimal Mechanism Design with Endogenous Principal Learning
 Daniel Clark, Yingkai Li.

-* Falsifiable Test Design in Coordination
+* Falsifiable Test Design in Coordination Games
 Yingkai Li, Boli Xu.

 * Dynamics and Contracts for an Agent with Misspecified Beliefs